brotatotes/bht-automation/bht gen 3/Luke/Chapter 6/Luke 6 35 bht.md

 # Luke 6:35 Commentary Help Text

 ## BHT:
-We are encouraged to do good to others, even when it seems hopeless.
-As children of God, we should imitate His kindness and generosity towards those who may not deserve it.
-Jesus reminds us not to be discouraged if we don't receive anything in return, but to help those in desperate situations.
-Our focus should be on showing love and kindness, without expecting personal gain.
-This includes extending our benevolence to both friends and enemies, just as God does.
+As children of the Most High, we are called to imitate God's kindness and generosity.
+Jesus teaches us to lend without expecting anything in return, refusing no one, doing good without anxiety, and considering nothing as lost when we help others.
+He encourages us to be kind to the unkind and wicked, echoing God's own kindness.
+As sons of God, we are reminded to never despair or give up in helping even the apparently hopeless cases, as God is kind to the unthankful and evil.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "The original word is a difficult one...
-This meaning of the word is unexampled, though agreeing with the context."
+1. "not expecting any payment from them"
+2. "refusing no one"
+3. "without anxiety about the result"

 ### Marvin Vincent:
 1. "do good as those who consider nothing as lost."
 2. "sons."
-3. "Kind"
+3. "Kind."

 ### John Calvin:
 1. "Christ only exhorts us to perform our duties freely, and tells us that mercenary acts are of no account in the sight of God."
-2. "He alone is truly beneficent to his neighbors, who is led to assist them without any regard to his own advantage, but looks only to the necessities of each."
+2. "He alone is truly beneficent to his neighbors, who is led to assist them without any regard to his own advantage."
 3. "When believers lend, they ought to go beyond heathens; or, in other words, they ought to exercise pure liberality."

 ### Archibald T. Robertson:
 1. "By 'never despairing' or 'giving up nothing in despair' Jesus means that we are not to despair about getting the money back.
 We are to help the apparently hopeless cases."
-2. "Sons of the Most High."
+2. "Sons of the Most High.
+In Luke 1:32 Jesus is called 'Son of the Highest' and here all real children or sons of God (Luke 20:36) are so termed."
 3. "God the Father is kind towards the unkind and wicked."

 ### John Gill:
-1. "But love ye your enemies,...."
-2. "and do good and lend; not to your friends only, but to your enemies;"
+1. "But love ye your enemies,....
+As before urged in Luke 6:27 and do good and lend; not to your friends only, but to your enemies."
+2. "hoping for nothing again; either principal or interest, despairing of seeing either..."
-3. "for he is kind to the unthankful and to the evil."
+3. "he is kind to the unthankful and to the evil; by causing his sun to rise, and his rain to fall on them, as on the righteous and the good."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-18-2023 19:29:12
+- Timestamp: 12-19-2023 00:41:27
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.7"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 80
+- BHT Word Count: 87
-- BHT Commentary Usage: 51.61%
+- BHT Commentary Usage: 45.0%
-- BHT Quality Score: 1.271033443240815
+- BHT Quality Score: 1.5085075073380705
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (62):
+- ChatGPT injected words (60):
-	['and', 'anything', 'are', 'as', 'be', 'benevolence', 'both', 'but', 'children', 'deserve', 'desperate', 'discouraged', 'do', 'does', 'don', 'encouraged', 'enemies', 'even', 'expecting', 'extending', 'focus', 'friends', 'gain', 'generosity', 'god', 'good', 'help', 'his', 'hopeless', 'if', 'imitate', 'in', 'includes', 'it', 'jesus', 'just', 'kindness', 'love', 'may', 'not', 'of', 'on', 'others', 'our', 'personal', 'receive', 'reminds', 'return', 'seems', 'should', 'showing', 'situations', 't', 'this', 'those', 'to', 'towards', 'us', 'we', 'when', 'who', 'without']
+	['and', 'anxiety', 'anything', 'apparently', 'are', 'as', 'be', 'called', 'cases', 'children', 'considering', 'despair', 'doing', 'echoing', 'encourages', 'even', 'evil', 'expecting', 'generosity', 'give', 'god', 'good', 'he', 'help', 'helping', 'high', 'hopeless', 'imitate', 'in', 'is', 'jesus', 'kind', 'kindness', 'lend', 'lost', 'most', 'never', 'no', 'nothing', 'of', 'one', 'or', 'others', 'own', 'refusing', 'reminded', 'return', 's', 'sons', 'teaches', 'the', 'to', 'unkind', 'unthankful', 'up', 'us', 'we', 'when', 'wicked', 'without']
-- ChatGPT injected words (significant words only) (30):
+- ChatGPT injected words (significant words only) (33):
-	['benevolence', 'children', 'deserve', 'desperate', 'discouraged', 'don', 'encouraged', 'enemies', 'expecting', 'extending', 'focus', 'friends', 'gain', 'generosity', 'god', 'good', 'help', 'hopeless', 'imitate', 'includes', 'jesus', 'kindness', 'love', 'personal', 'receive', 'reminds', 'return', 'showing', 'situations', 't']
+	['anxiety', 'apparently', 'called', 'cases', 'children', 'considering', 'despair', 'echoing', 'encourages', 'evil', 'expecting', 'generosity', 'god', 'good', 'help', 'helping', 'high', 'hopeless', 'imitate', 'jesus', 'kind', 'kindness', 'lend', 'lost', 'refusing', 'reminded', 'return', 's', 'sons', 'teaches', 'unkind', 'unthankful', 'wicked']

 ### Logs
-- Attempt 1 BHT: In this verse, Jesus exhorts believers to reflect the kindness and mercy of God the Father by never despairing and giving up on those seemingly hopeless cases.
-He calls us to do good without considering any loss, showing love and kindness even to our enemies.
-Jesus reminds us that God is kind to the unthankful and evil, and we should imitate His character by going beyond what is expected, exercising pure liberality and helping others without seeking any personal gain.
+- Attempt 1 BHT: As children of the Most High, we are called to imitate God's kindness and generosity.
+When Jesus tells us to lend without expecting anything in return, he is urging us to help those in need without worrying about the outcome.
+Our acts of kindness should not be driven by selfish motives or the desire for personal gain.
+Instead, we are to do good to others, even those who may seem ungrateful or wicked.
+Just as God is kind to the unkind and wicked, we are called to extend our love and assistance to all, without discrimination.
-- 🔄 Luke 6:35 (attempt 1, 80 words, 41.94% quotes quality score: 1.3927860268466778, V2 normalized quality score: 37.65, commentator tiers 1-3: 35.02%, 0.0%, 64.98%)
+- 🔄 Luke 6:35 (attempt 1, 97 words, 47.76% quotes quality score: 1.3988087957616808, V2 normalized quality score: 37.85, commentator tiers 1-3: 39.02%, 0.0%, 60.98%)
-	- BHT WAS OVER 70 WORDS!
+	- BHT WAS OVER 80 WORDS!
-	- 'VERSE' FOUND IN BHT!
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: Jesus commands believers to imitate the kindness of God the Father and not despair or give up on seemingly hopeless cases.
-He instructs us to do good to everyone, even enemies, and to extend help without expecting anything in return.
-We are called to go beyond what is expected, demonstrating pure liberality and showing love to the unthankful and wicked, just as God does.
+- Attempt 2 BHT: As children of the Most High, we are called to imitate God's kindness and generosity.
+Jesus teaches us to lend without expecting anything in return, refusing no one, and doing good without anxiety about the result.
+Our acts of kindness should flow freely, without any regard for personal gain.
+We are to be kind to the unkind and wicked, just as God is.
+As sons of God, we are reminded to consider nothing as lost and to help even the apparently hopeless cases.
-- 🔄 Luke 6:35 (attempt 2, 64 words, 49.06% quotes quality score: 1.3599725842053074, V2 normalized quality score: 36.56, commentator tiers 1-3: 38.15%, 0.0%, 61.85%)
+- 🔄 Luke 6:35 (attempt 2, 84 words, 42.37% quotes quality score: 1.4512769328966744, V2 normalized quality score: 39.6, commentator tiers 1-3: 43.77%, 0.0%, 56.23%)
-- Attempt 3 BHT: In this verse, we are urged to do good to others even when it seems hopeless or we may not receive anything in return.
-We are instructed to be like children of God, who is kind and generous to those who may not deserve it.
-Jesus reminds us not to become discouraged if we do not get repaid, but to help those who are in desperate situations.
-The focus is on showing love and kindness, without expecting any personal gain or advantage.
-We are called to extend our benevolence to both friends and enemies, just as God is kind to the ungrateful and wicked.
+	- BHT WAS OVER 80 WORDS!
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 3 BHT: As children of the Most High, we are called to imitate God's kindness and generosity by lending without expecting anything in return.
+Jesus urges us to do good without anxiety about the result and to consider nothing as lost in our acts of kindness.
+We are to be kind to the unkind and wicked, just as God is.
+As sons of God, we are reminded to help even the apparently hopeless cases, without giving up in despair.
-- 🔄 Luke 6:35 (attempt 3, 104 words, 49.28% quotes quality score: 1.378432400057511, V2 normalized quality score: 37.18, commentator tiers 1-3: 36.74%, 0.0%, 63.26%)
+- 🔄 Luke 6:35 (attempt 3, 78 words, 42.31% quotes quality score: 1.4860408622038448, V2 normalized quality score: 40.75, commentator tiers 1-3: 46.45%, 0.0%, 53.55%)
-	- BHT WAS OVER 70 WORDS!
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 4 BHT: We are encouraged to do good to others, even when it seems hopeless.
-As children of God, we should imitate His kindness and generosity towards those who may not deserve it.
-Jesus reminds us not to be discouraged if we don't receive anything in return, but to help those in desperate situations.
-Our focus should be on showing love and kindness, without expecting personal gain.
-This includes extending our benevolence to both friends and enemies, just as God does.
+- Attempt 4 BHT: As children of the Most High, we are called to imitate God's kindness and generosity.
+Jesus teaches us to lend without expecting anything in return, refusing no one, doing good without anxiety, and considering nothing as lost when we help others.
+He encourages us to be kind to the unkind and wicked, echoing God's own kindness.
+As sons of God, we are reminded to never despair or give up in helping even the apparently hopeless cases, as God is kind to the unthankful and evil.
-- 🔄 Luke 6:35 (attempt 4, 80 words, 51.61% quotes quality score: 1.271033443240815, V2 normalized quality score: 33.61, commentator tiers 1-3: 32.88%, 0.0%, 67.12%)
+- 🔄 Luke 6:35 (attempt 4, 87 words, 45.0% quotes quality score: 1.5085075073380705, V2 normalized quality score: 41.5, commentator tiers 1-3: 42.23%, 0.0%, 57.77%)
-	- BHT WAS OVER 70 WORDS!
+	- BHT WAS OVER 80 WORDS!
-- Attempt 5 BHT: We are called to emulate the kindness of God, showing love and mercy to both friends and enemies.
-Even in seemingly hopeless situations, we are urged to do good without expecting anything in return.
-The focus is on selfless acts of kindness, reflecting God's character.
-We should not be discouraged if we are not repaid, as our ultimate goal is to demonstrate the unconditional love that God extends to all, including the ungrateful and wicked.
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 5 BHT: As children of the Most High, we are called to imitate God's kindness and generosity.
+Jesus teaches us to lend without expecting anything in return and to do good without anxiety about the result.
+We are to consider nothing as lost when helping others, as sons of God.
+Just as God is kind to the unkind and wicked, we are called to be kind to all, even the apparently hopeless cases.
+Our acts of kindness should be driven by selflessness, reflecting God's love for all.
-- 🔄 Luke 6:35 (attempt 5, 76 words, 40.74% quotes quality score: 1.2683589707611962, V2 normalized quality score: 33.52, commentator tiers 1-3: 35.65%, 0.0%, 64.35%)
+- 🔄 Luke 6:35 (attempt 5, 87 words, 45.61% quotes quality score: 1.473055648299044, V2 normalized quality score: 40.32, commentator tiers 1-3: 43.35%, 0.0%, 56.65%)
-	- BHT WAS OVER 70 WORDS!
+	- BHT WAS OVER 80 WORDS!
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Luke 6:35 bht prompt v0.7 (80 words, 51.61% quotes)
+- ✅ Luke 6:35 bht prompt v0.7 (87 words, 45.0% quotes)
-- quality score: 1.271033443240815, V2 normalized quality score: 33.61, commentator tiers 1-3: 32.88%, 0.0%, 67.12%)
+- quality score: 1.5085075073380705, V2 normalized quality score: 41.5, commentator tiers 1-3: 42.23%, 0.0%, 57.77%)